Welcome to the Diamond Dove Home Page.

 Raising Baby Diamond Doves

 Raising babies is usually not a problem as normally the parents do all of the work.
 You need to provide them with a nest box and suitable nesting material.
 I usually place some nesting material in the nest box and then provide more on the cage floor.
 This allows the male to pick up the material and take it to the female sitting in the nest.
 This material should include small round pieces that the baby bird can grasp with his toes.
 This prevents the legs from spreading out sideways making it impossible for the baby to walk.
 You also need to provide them with food, grit, and water or they will not stay in the nest on the eggs.
-The birds usually lay two eggs, one day apart.
+The birds usually lay two eggs, two days apart.

 Once the baby has hatched it will begin to soil the nest with its stools.
 Most diamonds will then want additional nesting material to cover the old, dirty material.